-Three Months Ended June 30, 2021 vs Three Months Ended June 30, 2020
+Three Months Ended September 30, 2021 vs Three Months Ended September 30, 2020

-For the three months ended June 30, 2021, revenue was \$18,712 as compared to \$24,000 for the same period last year.
-The decrease in revenue is a result of damage to a Sparrow from an impact occurrence at a customer site that resulted in operations being paused in order for the client and the Company to integrate safety protocols at the client site and mitigate any safety concerns and risks.
-The Company concluded this process subsequent to June 30, 2021, and operations have since resumed.
-The decrease was partially offset by incremental revenue from the Georgina Island First Nation contract that was operational subsequent to June 30, 2020.
+For the three months ended September 30, 2021, revenue was \$6,286 as compared to \$36,068 for the same period last year.
+The decrease in revenue is a result of damage to a Sparrow from an impact occurrence at a customer site that resulted in operations being paused in order for the Company to investigate and replace the drone; on renewal, a decrease in price year-over-year; and the conclusion of the GlobalMedic contract which began in September 2020 and concluded in March 2021, as defined in the original commercial agreement.